Capability Needs Statement (CNS)

 Reference Source: USD(A&S) Guidance

-A Sponsor will draft a CNS which will be used to justify initiating a software acquisition.
-DoD Components will define the level of coordination and approval of a Draft CNS.
-During the Planning Phase the CNS will be finalized and approved via streamlined Component processes.
-Per the policy, it is critical that DoD Components design streamlined processes based on the unique aspects of modern software development (speed, flexible scope, frequent deliveries, continuous iteration with users) and not subject software programs to legacy processes designed for large weapon systems (all requirements defined upfront, lock-in requirements throughout development, and design for long system lifespans).
+A Sponsor drafts a CNS to justify initiating a software acquisition.
+DoD Components define the level of coordination and approval of a Draft CNS.
+During the Planning Phase the CNS is finalized and approved via streamlined Component processes.
+Per the policy, it is critical that DoD Components design streamlined processes based on the unique aspects of modern software development (speed, flexible scope, smaller/frequent deliveries, continuous iteration with users) and not subject software programs to legacy processes designed for large weapon systems (slower, predefined and locked-in scope/requirements, big-bang one-time delivery, and design for long system lifespans).
 The CNS aligns key themes from JCIDS, TechFAR, and modern software development methods.

 Key Contents of a Capability Needs Statement